Aidzillafont/Aidzillafont.github.io/_posts/2022-04-18-Student-Performance-Analysis.md

 *   Women score on average higher than men in every subject excluding maths
 *   Group A perform poorly where Group E are on average score the highest
 *   The higher your parents education is the higher yours should be.
-*   Students who recieved a free/reduced lunch performed worse than those who recived a standard lunch.
+*   Students who received a free/reduced lunch performed worse than those who received a standard lunch.
 *   Students who dis a test preparation course performed better in exams.

-Lets try an viszualize some of these patterns in a few vizualizations
+Lets try an visualize some of these patterns in a few visualizations

-## Vizualizations
+## Visualizations

 ```python